cruseakshay/Notes/JAVA/NotesFromReading/ch_3.md

 - **Predicate is an interface with one method.
 The method signature is boolean test(T t).**

 - The Period class creates immutable objects and is usually used to add/subtract from a LocalDate or LocalDateTime object.
 It         allows creating date, week, month, or year periods.
 Since it cannot be used for time.

+- Nanosecond smallest unit you can add to a LocalTime object.

 ## Questions for practice

 - what is the output of the following ?